TanStack/router/docs/guide/navigation-blocking.md

 title: Navigation Blocking
 ---

 Navigation blocking is a way to prevent navigation from happening.
-This is typical if a user attempts to navigating while they:
+This is typical if a user attempts to navigate while they:

-- Has unsaved changes
+- Have unsaved changes
 - Are in the middle of a form
 - Are in the middle of a payment